hi-ro-to/FastScrollingCollectionView/README.md

 - Reduce the number of subviews.
 - Fix cell size after loading contents before display it.

-## 7. Refresh only when not refreshing
+## 7. Refresh only when not in refresh

-We don't have to refresh every time you pull to refresh.
+We don't have to reload data every time you pull to refresh.

 ```
 if refreshControl.isRefreshing {